 - attend live performances in the community

 - went to a play at Sight & Sound Theater

 - listen to a wide variety of music genres

 - independent piano practice using the Piano-K series

 - The children really enjoy cooking & baking with me and their Nan.
 They have learned to decorate cakes/cupcakes, make Danish pastry, prepare simple meals, and cook on a campfire (Chocolate Lava Cake is their favorite).

 - The children also have chores, including dishes and laundry which they do independently, and yard work which gets done with guidance.

-- We have also practiced sewing, minor car maintenance, and home maintenance at various times through the year.
+- We have also practiced sewing, minor car maintenance, and home maintenance at various times throughout the year.